Skip to product information

 • Stimulate Cellular Repair: Boosts cellular energy to improve meibomian gland function, addressing MGD.

-• Reduce Inflammation: Modulates the immune response to alleviate dry eye symptoms like burning or stinging.
+• Reduce Inflammation: Modulates the immune response to alleviate dry eye symptoms, such as burning or stinging.

 • Relieve Pain and Discomfort: Provides analgesic effects to reduce discomfort associated with dry eye.